Skip to content

 • Instant public exposure with built‑in TLS termination

 Integrate external secrets managers such as 1Password, Doppler, HashiCorp Vault, AWS Secrets Manager, and more.
 Secrets are synced directly to your clusters; Edka never stores them.
-We recommend Doppler for simplicity.
+We recommend Doppler for simplicity and user-friendly experience.

 Connect a Git repository to enable continuous reconciliation (GitOps).
 When you push manifests or Helm charts, they are applied automatically to the cluster.
 For disaster recovery, connect a new cluster to the same repository to restore state.